 Change is good.
 Big changes can help.
 But often—dare I say usually—leaving a marriage will not solve the underlying problems.

-Chances are if you’re miserable in your marriage—unless you are unsafe at home, your partner has an addiction problem, or is being unfaithful to you—you have work to do ON YOURSELF.
+Chances are if you’re miserable in your marriage—unless you are unsafe at home, your partner has an addiction problem, or is being unfaithful—you have work to do ON YOURSELF.

 But nobody wants to hear that, do they?
 It’s not my fault when my husband makes me late.
 It’s not my fault when he doesn’t do the dishes after dinner even though I cooked.
 It’s not my fault that he’s on his iPod during family time.